ibm-cloud-docs/cloud-pak-security/getting-started.md

 ## Step 4.
 Monitor your installation in the workspace
 {: #workspace}

+The installation takes approximately 1.5 hours to complete and includes the installation of IBM Cloud Platform Foundational Services.
 After you start the installation, you are brought to the Schematics workspace for your Cloud Pak.
 You can track progress by viewing the logs.
 Go to the **Activity** tab, and click **View logs**.

 ## Step 5.
-Retrieve Common Services login details
+Retrieve Foundational Services login details
 {: #password}

-The installation takes approximately 1.5 hours to complete and includes the installation of IBM Cloud Platform Common Services.

-Use the following commands to retrieve Common Services hostname, default username and password:
+Use the following commands to retrieve Foundational Services hostname, default username and password:

 Hostname: